 The deal comes after Kenyon’s administration and Board of Trustees proposed budget cuts in response to the College’s projected $19.3-56 million operating budget shortfall brought on by the COVID-19 pandemic.
 These cuts, which were decided upon with little input from UE and the Kenyon community, included $4.9 million in contributions to retirement and retiree health plans for one year, among other expenses.
 Although sympathetic to the need for budget cuts as a result of the pandemic, UE members were far from pleased by this decision and entered negotiations with the College before agreeing to renew their contract for next year.

 As the negotiations began, UE gained college-wide support, largely due to the efforts put forth by the Stop the Cuts Coalition: a group of students, faculty, staff and campus organizations whose goal was to protect retirement benefits for union members, and by extension, for all Kenyon employees.
-Most notably, Stop the Cuts launched a petition in opposition to the College’s plan, which accrued 1,279 signatures as of July 21, giving the union momentum in their discussions with the College.
+Most notably, Stop the Cuts launched a petition in opposition to the College’s plan, which accrued 1,279 signatures as of July 21, giving the union momentum in its discussions with the College.

 UE made sure to emphasize that the agreement was also made possible through the administration’s cooperation throughout the negotiations, specifically mentioning Vice President for Facilities, Planning and Sustainability Ian Smith.